syntrixseller/GunaUI-PoC/README.md

 The bypass works by:

-- Enumerating all top-level windows
+- Continuously `enumerating all top-level windows` every second
-- Identifying windows with the class name `Guna.UI2.WinForms.Guna2MessageDialog`
+- Checking window titles for the string `"Guna.UI2" (case-insensitive)`
+- Ensuring the `window belongs to a devenv process (Visual Studio)`
-- Using `ShowWindow` with `SW_HIDE` to hide the dialog
+- Using ShowWindow with `SW_HIDE` to hide the dialog
+- `Logging success or warning messages` based on results

 ## 🧩 Code Example